hmaarrfk/wabisabi/README.md

 The goal of this library is to allow you to shortcut steps 3-9.
-You shouldn't have to revisit the deprecation long after you completed implementing your new features
+You shouldn't have to revisit the deprecation long after you completed implementing your new features.
+You write your code how it is **supposed to look**, this library, makes ensures your users have enough time to update their code.

-This library modifies function signatures and docstrings to make the current version of the function appear in autocompletions and on the automatically generated documentation.
+This library

+  * Modifies function signatures so to ensure correctness for the current version.
+This should help with autocompletions.
+  * Adds a warning section to the docstrings.
+An attempt is made to properly indent the docstring.
-The library will point the user to **their** line of code, so that they can make the appropriate modifications.
+  * Point the user to **their** line of code, so that they know where to make make the appropriate modification.

-It is even safe to leave the deprecators in place after the threshold version has been reached.
-The decorator will behave as a no-op and your library will use the updated version of your code.
+  * Leaving deprecators in place after the desired threshold results in a noop.
+    This means that you can be lazy about ripping them out of code.
     Deprecations should not have to be blockers for your development.
+  * If numpydoc > 0.7 is installed, the "Warns" sections are combined into a single section allowing you to chain deprecators.

 ## Installation

 While you can depend on this, I strongly recommend you version the files you need in your project as the API is highly likely to change and break your code.

-Make sure you keep a BSD notice in your code when you version this.

 ## Current deprecators